Connect with others who understand.

 • Dysphagia (swallowing problems)

-Neck Instability
+4. Neck Instability

 The changes that spondylitis causes in the cervical spine can sometimes lead to instability in the neck.
-This instability can result in compression of nerves in the brainstem that control movements between the head and the neck.
+This instability can result in the compression of nerves in the brainstem that control movements between the head and the neck.

-The hypoglossal nerve, in particular, controls the muscles in the pharynx (throat).
-It helps to move food between the mouth and the esophagus.
-When this nerve is compressed, speech and swallowing can be affected.
+The hypoglossal nerve, in particular, controls the muscles in the throat and helps move food between the mouth and the esophagus.
+The glossopharyngeal nerve is responsible for the movement of the tongue and throat muscles.
+Compression of either of these nerves can affect speech and swallowing.

-Brain Fog
+6. Brain Fog

-Spondylitis-related brain fog also can be caused by:
+Spondylitis-related brain fog can also be caused by:

 • Poor sleep — People living with spondylitis often struggle to achieve restorative sleep.